 Currently in our Cheese Case

-We sell a variety of imported Italian and artisan domestic cheeses on a rotating basis.
-The following cheeses are available for purchase this week, July 17-21.
+We sell a variety of imported European and artisan domestic cheeses on a rotating basis.
+We also stock a range of refrigerated preserved fish.
+The following cheeses and fish are available for purchase the week of Sept 15 – 19.

 Please note that, while we update this list at the beginning of each week, it is possible that our supply of any given cheese may sell out during the week.
 We apologize in advance if your selection is unavailable.